HackadayPrizeRennes/OpenVideoMagnifier/README.md

 ## Objectives
 This project is about developing free (as in freedom) imagery software and harware for visually deficient people.
 The software should be able to interface with video cameras.
 Main Goals:
 - Zoom in on text, invert colors, adapt to color blindness.
-    - provide open hardware schematics for building easy to use generic camera stand hardware.
+- provide open hardware schematics for building easy to use generic camera stand hardware. additionnal features:
-Additionnal features:
 - use Optical Character Recognition (OCR) to read aloud selected text.
 - Adapt to already existing specialized cameras
 - structural analysis of documents
 - external remote control

 ([example of specialised camera] (http://www.tousergo.com/loupe-basse-vision/2481-teleagrandisseur-connectable-transformer.html))